pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 #### 5. Indusind Iconia Credit Card (Amex)

-{% include tile.html image="indusind-iconia-amex-credit-card.jpg" alt="Indusind Iconia Credit Card (Amex)" reward="1%-2%" annualfee="Nil<sup>*</sup>" reviewurl="/best-credit-cards-in-india-for-2020/" pros="No renewal fees<br/>2X rewards on weekends<br/>Complimentary domestic lounge access<br />Rewards can be redeemed for statement cash<br/>Golf privileges<br/>Buy 1 Get 1 on BookMyShow<br/>Attractive merchant offers from Amex" cons="High joining fees" %}
+{% include tile.html image="indusind-iconia-amex-credit-card.jpg" alt="Indusind Iconia Credit Card (Amex)" reward="0.7%-2%" annualfee="Nil<sup>*</sup>" reviewurl="/best-credit-cards-in-india-for-2020/" pros="No renewal fees<br/>2X rewards on weekends<br/>Complimentary domestic lounge access<br />Rewards can be redeemed for statement cash<br/>Golf privileges<br/>Buy 1 Get 1 on BookMyShow<br/>Attractive merchant offers from Amex" cons="High joining fees" %}

 If you spend a lot on weekends, this is the card for you.
 It provides accelerated rewards during weekends which you can redeem for statement credit.
-This card also gives you access to access to domestic lounge.
+This card also gives you access to access to domestic airport lounges.
 However, recently IndusInd Bank has [reduced the reward rate](/indusind-credit-card-reward-rate-getting-reduced-from-1st-august-2019/) on insurance and utility bill payments on their credit cards which is a little disappointing.

 - Joining Fee: Rs 10,000, welcome vouchers of equivalent amount provided
 - Renewal Fee: Nil
 - Reward Rate:
-  - 1% on weekdays
+  - 1.5% on weekdays
   - 2% on weekends
   - 0.7% on Utility Bill Payments, Insurance Premium Payments, Government Services/Charges/Payments & Education Institute Fees
 - Lounge Access: 2 domestic airport lounge access per quarter using American Express Lounge Program